Choreography by Anastasia Wiebe

 Down the Line was a co-production with Nostos Collectives Dance.

-Through grief and anxiety we have the ability to get lost in our thoughts and forget that we are connected to a larger community.
-Down the Line studies that even though we may lose sight of our connections to these communities, they always exit, pulling us back to reality and a safe state of mind.
-There is a strong female energy in the work, focusing on the bonds that hold us together and teach us that there are some lessons we learn our time and some lessons that we will never be prepared for. — Anastasia Wiebe
+Through grief and anxiety, we have the ability to get lost in our thoughts and forget that we are connected to a larger community.
+Down the Line studies that even though we may lose sight of our connections to these communities, they always exist, pulling us back to reality and a safe state of mind.
+There is a strong female energy in the work, focusing on the bonds that hold us together and teach us that there are some lessons we learn in our time and some lessons that we will never be prepared for. — Anastasia Wiebe

 Photo of solo dancer enmeshed instrings stretched across a room.
 She is bent forward at the waist with a curved back.
 She is looking directly downward to the floor with her hands clasped together, fingers interlaced in front of her head.
 The overall feeling is of emotional tension.